H3nDem/Todochii/README.md

 Contains all the assets of the app, if you want to replace the current assets by your own images, be sure that they have the same names as the ones you intend to replace.
 ### demo_images
 Only related to Github to show images in the readme of this project so you can have some visuals of the app to see how it looks like
+<br><br>

+## Controls
+#### Todolists
+- Double-click (on a todolist) : Loads the tasks of the selected todolist
+- Double-click (on a todolist) : Marks a task as completed or unmarked it if already completed
+- Right-click (on a todolist) : Deletes a todolist
+- Right-click (on a task) : Deletes a task
+- Enter : Adds the task written in the entry to the loaded todolist
+#### Tamagotchi (background editing menu)
+- Double-click (on the element) : Applies the background element
+#### Shop
+- Double click (on a item): Selects an item and displays its information Once a item is selected, click on the "Buy" button
+<br><br>

 ## References